Malcolm Dacey

 Malcolm Dacey (born 12 July 1960 in Swansea) is a former Wales international rugby union player who attained 15 international caps.
 An outside-half, he played club rugby for Swansea RFC.
+Dacey had 2 spells with Swansea firstly between 1978 and 1992 and then 1990-92.
+He scored 48 tries in his 271 appearances.

 Dacey made an appearance for the British & Irish Lions, coming on as a replacement against a Rest of the World XV in 1986.
 Dacey also played for the Five Nations XV versus the Overseas Unions in 1986.
 He also represented the Wales B team and the Barbarians.